Skip to content ↓

 School Milk Scheme

 As part of the School Food Plan, schools in the UK are legally required to facilitate the provision of school milk to children, through the scheme, during the school day.
 This is because milk is an important part of children’s diets.
 Only milk through the scheme may be drunk in school.
-School milk is free* for all children who are under-five and subsidised for children aged five or older.
+School milk is free* for all children who are under five and subsidised for children aged five or older.
 Children receive 189ml of semi-skimmed milk every day to drink at lunchtime.

 Once your child turns five